Vaishnavi-N-08/Money-Tracker-Django-Rest-API/Readme.md

 This API allows users to manage their transactions and track their expenses with their friends.
 It provides the following functionality:

+## Frontend

+- `First you will be on index page.
+At backend it will check if the user is not authenticated it will redirect you to login page.`

+- `Now the main is the index page here only you can add,update and delete transaction`

+- `Also in the index page you will be able to see how money you have to pay to your friend and how much you are receiving from them`

 ## Endpoints

 ### Authentication Routes